 - 7 Tips for Raising Money Smart Kids

-- Talking to the Kids About Your Salary
+- Talking To The Kids About Your Salary

 - Teach Kids to Set Savings Goals

-- Don't Keep the Household Budget a Secret
+- Dont Keep the Budget a Secret